-In compliance with its duties under the IHREC Act, NAMA undertook an assessment of human rights and equality issues relevant to its functions and purposes.
-Noting that NAMA does not provide services to the public, NAMA's assessment was carried out on the basis of NAMA's interaction with its debtors, service providers and other interested parties/stakeholders.
-As the NTMA is the body which assigns staff to NAMA, Public Sector Duty obligations relating to NAMA staff will therefore be assessed and addressed by the NTMA.
+In compliance with its duties under section 42(2) of the IHREC Act, NAMA undertook a three-step process of self-assessment and reporting of human rights and equality issues relevant to its functions and purposes.
+Noting that NAMA does not provide services to the public, NAMA's assessment was carried out based on NAMA's interaction with its debtors, service providers and other interested parties / stakeholders.
+As the NTMA is the body which assigns staff to NAMA, Public Sector Duty obligations relating to NAMA staff are assessed and addressed by the NTMA.

-It is clear from NAMA's assessment that NAMA does not discriminate as it does not freely offer any services.
-Rather its business is mandated by legislation.
+NAMA's assessment concluded that NAMA does not discriminate as its business is mandated by legislation and NAMA does not freely offer any services.
 Where NAMA deals with individuals as debtors, service providers, or their representatives, interactions are commercial, professional and typically governed by a mutually agreed contract or other legal agreement.

-Where NAMA deals with individuals as members of the public, Oireachtas, media or investors/analysts, engagement is limited, professional, and as transparent as possible, given NAMA's legal confidentiality obligations.
+Where NAMA deals with individuals as members of the public, Oireachtas, media or investors / analysts, engagement is limited, professional, and as transparent as possible, given NAMA's legal confidentiality obligations.

 NAMA has policies and procedures, or mutually agreed contacts or legal agreements, for dealing with each of the parties highlighted in the assessment, and the NTMA has policies for matters relating to NAMA staff.
-NAMA considers that these policies and agreements are sufficient for ensuring compliance with NAMA's responsibilities under the IHREC Act, particularly as NAMA will cease operations at the end of 2025.